msoos/cav2025/README.md

 logs that we have provided, as per above, to the logs that this system creates, and verify that they largely match.

-To re-iterate, you MUST give the VM 64GB of memory and 6 cores.
+To re-iterate, you MUST give the VM 64GB of memory AND 6 cores.
 Please read the introduction on how to do this.
 Unfortunately, VirtualBox does not allow me to adjust this in a way that _your_ virtualbox will set it.
 You must set it.